Burj Khalifa: Official launch ceremony

 The ceremony was broadcast live on a giant screen on Burj Park Island and on smaller screens elsewhere.
 Hundreds of media outlets from around the world reported live from the scene.
 In addition to the media presence, 6,000 guests were expected.

 The opening was held on 4 January 2010.
 The ceremony featured a display of 10,000 fireworks, light beams projected on and around the tower, and further sound, light and water effects.
 The celebratory lighting was designed by UK lighting designers Speirs and Major Associates.
 Using the 868 powerful stroboscope lights that are integrated into the façade and spire of the tower, different lighting sequences were choreographed, together with more than 50 different combinations of other effects.

 Controversies

 Incidents

 On 10 May 2011, an Asian migrant worker in his mid-30s jumped to his death from the 147th floor onto the 108th floor's deck.
 Dubai police said he killed himself because his company refused to let him leave the country.

-On 18 May 2015, Dubai police disputed a report that a Portuguese tourist named Laura Vanessa Nunes fell to her death from the Burj Khalifa the prior 16 November, claiming that she fell from the Jumeirah Lake Towers.
-Nine News obtained emails from Portugal's embassy in the UAE under freedom of information laws, which indicated that the female tourist jumped from the 148th floor of the Burj Khalifa.
+On 16 November 2014, Portuguese citizen Laura Vanessa Nunes died by suicide after falling to her death from the observation deck on the 148th floor.
+This was confirmed by internal Portuguese embassy communications later obtained by Nine News under freedom of information laws.
+A subsequent coroner's report issued by the Government of Dubai recorded that her body was recovered from a balcony on the third floor of the building.
+Dubai Police disputed that the incident had occurred at the building and instead claimed that she had fallen from the Jumeirah Lake Towers.